HelloKitty/GladBehaviour/README.md

 Current Features:
 * Draws interface fields to the inspector
-* Draws collections of interface fields to the inspector
+* Draws collections of interface fields to the inspectsdfor

 ##Tests